 2 to promote the work of ITU and cooperate with United Nations entities and others in activities related to climate change, working towards a progressive and measurable reduction in energy consumption and GHG emissions throughout the lifecycle of telecommunication/ICT equipment;

+3 to expedite work on elaborating ITU-T energy-saving standards;

-3 to utilize the current Joint Coordination Activity on ICT and on climate change in specialist and specific discussions with other industries, drawing upon the expertise existing in other forums, industrial sectors (and their relevant forums) and academia in order to:
+4 to utilize the current Joint Coordination Activity on ICT and on climate change in specialist and specific discussions with other industries, drawing upon the expertise existing in other forums, industrial sectors (and their relevant forums) and academia in order to:

 i) demonstrate ITU leadership in GHG reductions and energy savings in the ICT sector;

 ii) ensure that ITU actively leads in the application of ICTs in other industries and contributes to the reduction in GHG emissions,

+instructs the Director of the Telecommunication Development Bureau

+1 to conduct work on implementing the outcomes of ITU's activities on the development of energy-saving standards;

+2 to ensure that ITU organizes seminars and training courses in developing countries at the regional level for the purpose of raising awareness and identifying key issues in order to generate best-practice guidelines in the area of environmental protection,

 invites Member States, Sector Members and Associates

-1 to continue to contribute actively to ITU on ICTs and climate change;
+1 to continue to work within the sphere of activities of ITU and the United Nations agencies, together with other bodies, and in all international, regional and national platforms on the topic of ICTs and climate change, and to exchange best practices with regard to law and regulation in the area of environmental protection and management of natural resources;

-2 to continue or initiate public and private programmes that include ICTs and climate change, giving due consideration to relevant ITU initiatives;3 to support and contribute to the wider United Nations process on climate change; 4 to take necessary measures to reduce the effects of climate change by developing and using more energy-efficient ICT devices, applications and networks and through the application of ICTs in other fields;
+2 to continue or initiate public and private programmes that include ICTs and climate change, giving due consideration to relevant ITU initiatives;

+3 to take necessary measures to reduce the effects of climate change by developing and using more energy-efficient ICT devices, applications and networks and through the application of ICTs in other fields;

-5 to promote recycling and reuse of telecommunication/ICT equipment; ;
+4 to promote recycling and reuse of telecommunication/ICT equipment;

+5 to conduct work on improving access to and expanding the use of alternative energy sources;

-6 to continue to support the work of ITU-R in remote sensing (active and passive) for environmental observation and other radiocommunication systems that can be used to support climate monitoring, disaster prediction, alerting and response in accordance with relevant resolutions adopted by radiocommunication assemblies and world radiocommunication conferences.
+6 to continue to support the work of ITU-R in remote sensing (active and passive) for environmental observation and other radiocommunication systems that can be used to support climate and water resource monitoring, disaster prediction, alerting and response in accordance with relevant resolutions adopted by radiocommunication assemblies and world radiocommunication conferences;

+7 to promote the introduction of ecological innovations.

 MOD ARB/79A2/12

-RESOLUTION 182 (Guadalajara, 2010)
+RESOLUTION 182 (Rev. Busan, 2014)

-The role of telecommunications/information and communication technologies in regard to climate change and the protection of the environment
+The role of telecommunications/information and communication technologies in protection of the environment and climate change

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recognizing

-a) Resolution 136 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on the use of telecommunications and information and communication technologies (ICTs) for monitoring and management in emergency and disaster situations for early warning, prevention, mitigation and relief;
+a) Resolution 136 (Rev. Busan, 2014) of this conference, on the use of telecommunications and information and communication technologies (ICTs) for monitoring and management in emergency and disaster situations for early warning, prevention, mitigation and relief;

-b) relevant resolutions of world radiocommunication conferences and radiocommunication assemblies, such as Resolution 646 (WRC-03), on public protection and disaster relief; Resolution 644 (Rev. WRC-07), on radiocommunication resources for early warning, disaster mitigation and relief operation; or Resolution 673 (WRC-07), on the use of radiocommunication for Earth observation, in collaboration with the World Meteorological Organization (WMO);
+b) relevant resolutions of world radiocommunication conferences and radiocommunication assemblies, such as Resolution 646 (WRC-12), on public protection and disaster relief; Resolution 644 (Rev. WRC-07), on radiocommunication resources for early warning, disaster mitigation and relief operation; or Resolution 673 (WRC-12), on the use of radiocommunication for Earth observation, in collaboration with the World Meteorological Organization (WMO);

-c) Resolution 73 (Johannesburg, 2008) of the World Telecommunication Standardization Assembly, on ICTs and climate change, which resulted from the successful work of the focus group created in 2007 by the Telecommunication Standardization Advisory Group to identify the role of the ITU Telecommunication Standardization Sector (ITU-T) in regard to this issue, and was adopted in response to the needs identified in the relevant contributions to WTSA-08 by the ITU regional groups;
+c) Resolution 73 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), on ICTs, environment and climate change;

-d) Resolution 66 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC), on ICT and climate change;
+d) Resolution 66 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on ICT and climate change;

-e) Resolution 54 (Rev. Hyderabad, 2010) of WTDC, on ICT applications;
+e) Resolution 54 (Rev. Dubai, 2014) of WTDC, on ICT applications;

-f) Resolution 1307 adopted by the ITU Council at its 2009 session, on ICTs and climate change,
+f) Resolution 1307 adopted by the ITU Council at its 2009 session, on ICTs and climate change;